Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 ![ationetTR](Content/Images/SiteSystemCommander/SiteConfig.PNG)

-If you wish, you can generate the image of the QR code on your own on any QR code generation page, we recommend this web page: https://www.qr-code-generator.com/
+If you wish, you can generate the image of the QR code on your own on any QR code generation page, we recommend https://www.the-qrcode-generator.com/

 <br>